flutter/flutter/specs/elements.md

   // this is why insertBefore(), append(), et al, are O(N) -- the whole affected subtree is walked
   // mutating the element tree from within this is strongly discouraged, since it will result in the
-  // callbacks being invoked while the element tree is in a different state than implied by the callbacks external void parentChangeCallback(ParentNode oldParent, ParentNode newParent); // O(N) in descendants
+  // callbacks being invoked while the element tree is in a different state than implied by the callbacks external void parentChangedCallback(ParentNode oldParent, ParentNode newParent); // O(N) in descendants
   // default implementation calls attached/detached
   void attachedCallback() { }
   void detachedCallback() { }